Catholic museum to open in Glasgow on historic site

 A new museum charting the history of Catholicism in Scotland is to open in Glasgow at a historic site.

-The museum will relocate the entire, internationally renowned collection of paintings, church textiles and Jacobite memorabilia from Blairs Museum in Aberdeen, which has been closed.
+The museum will relocate the entire, internationally renowned collection of paintings, church textiles and Jacobite memorabilia from Blairs Museum in Aberdeen, which is now closed.

 It includes the priceless Memorial Portrait of Mary Queen of Scots.